Why is it so smoky outside? Canada wildfires lead to air-quality alerts in northeastern US

 Smoke from Canada's wildfires has been moving into the United States since last month.
 The most recent fires near Quebec have been burning for at least several days.

-The EPA said hazy skies, reduced visibility and the odor of burning wood are likely, and that the smoke will linger for a few days in New England.
+The U.S. Environmental Protection Agency said hazy skies, reduced visibility and the odor of burning wood are likely, and that the smoke will linger for a few days in northern states.

 “It's not unusual for us to get fire smoke in our area.
 It's very typical in terms of northwest Canada,” said Darren Austin, a meteorologist and senior air quality specialist with the Rhode Island Department of Environmental Management.
-But the smoke usually has been aloft and doesn't affect people's health, he said.
+But, usually, the smoke has been aloft and hasn't affected people's health, he said.

 The Quebec-area fires are big and relatively close, about 500 to 600 miles (roughly 800 to 970 kilometers) away from Rhode Island.
 And they followed wildfires in Nova Scotia, which resulted in a short-lived air quality alert on May 30, Austin said.